weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Installing the Sock Shop onto Kubernetes

-As an example, install a sample microservices application, a socks shop, to put your cluster through its paces.
-To learn more about the sample microservices app, see the [microservices-demo README](https://github.com/microservices-demo/microservices-demo).
+To put your cluster through its paces, install the sample microservices application, Socks Shop.
+To learn more about the sample microservices app, refer to the [microservices-demo README](https://github.com/microservices-demo/microservices-demo).

 On the master, run: